Wood Tree Houses, Elevated Entertainment Areas & Gazebos

 The cost depends on what type you are looking for: basic, custom or high end.

-- A basic tree house or play house starts around $2,000, which pays for purchasing and installing a pre-made play structure and adding customizing accessories.
+- A basic tree house or play deck starts around $4,000, which pays for purchasing and installing a pre-made play structure and adding customizing accessories.
 For this type of tree house, please see the pre-made resources below or my related links.

-- A custom wood tree house, play fort or play house costs from $5,000 to $10,000.
+- A custom wood tree house, play fort or play deck costs from $6,000 to $14,000.
 That includes helping you select the appropriate tree or site, creating a design that will be useful and fun throughout its life, and building your play structure on site.

 If you are purchasing a pre-made play equipment, remember to include the cost of on-site installation in your budget.
 You may also be interested in reading about comparing estimates.